ZhuliyanRusev/CarLeasingCalculator/README.md

 	C is the principal loan amount (the car value minus the down payment). r is the monthly interest rate.
 	n is the number of monthly payments (the lease period in months).

+Please download the readme file to see the formula in better detail.